Leukemia-Commonly as Blood Cancer

 Clinical trials.
 Clinical trials are experiments to test new cancer treatments and new ways of using existing treatments.
 While clinical trials give you or your child a chance to try the latest cancer treatment, treatment benefits and risks may be uncertain.
 Discuss the benefits and risks of clinical trials with your doctor.

-The phases of Leukemia Treatment
+The phases of Leukemia Treatment</strong>

 Induction therapy.
 The goal is to kill as many leukemia cells as possible in your blood and bone marrow to achieve remission.
-In remission, blood cell counts return to normal levels, no leukemia cells are found in your blood, and all signs and symptoms of the disease disappear.
+In remission, blood cell counts return to normal levels, no leukemia cells found in blood, and all signs and symptoms of disease disappear.
 Induction therapy usually lasts four to six weeks.

 Consolidation (also called intensification).
 The goal is to kill any remaining undetected leukemia cells, so the cancer doesn’t return.
 You’ll usually receive consolidation therapy in cycles, over four to six months.